Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: Introduction

 Roughly speaking, both of these proofs operate by computing a classical gravitational action on-shell, whose value equals the tree-level MHV scattering amplitude itself.
 There is no fundamental reason that this action could not have been computed without the use of twistor theory, although in those works it was an indispensable tool.

-Having reviewed some overarching context, we now summarize the two main results of this present paper:
+We now summarize the two main results of this present paper:

-\begin{enumerate} \item We will give a new way to perturbatively generate self-dual solutions to Einstein's equation.
-Our perturbative expansion will be written in terms of ``marked tree graphs'' instead of Feynman diagrams.
+\begin{enumerate} \item We explain how to perturbatively generate self-dual solutions to Einstein's equation using a perturbative expansion written in terms of ``marked tree graphs'' instead of Feynman diagrams.
 These self-dual metrics correspond to spacetimes containing an arbitrary number of positive helicity gravitons.
-We can then put two negative helicity gravitons into the spacetime by adding two anti-self-dual (ASD) perturbations to the self-dual background.

-\item Using our tree formula for self-dual metrics (and adding two ASD perturbations), we will provide a new first-principles proof of the NSVW formula by plugging this spacetime into the on-shell gravitational action.
+\item Using the tree formula for self-dual metrics (and adding in two ASD perturbations by hand), we will provide a new first-principles proof of the NSVW formula by plugging this spacetime into the on-shell gravitational action.
 The only non-zero part of the action will come from a boundary term.
 This proof of NSVW is the first which does not make use of BCFW recursion or twistor theory. \end{enumerate}